My Client Process Part 1: Brand Styling

 Step 3 | Research + Moodboard Design

-Next up, I take all of my notes from our clarity call and your brand foundations workbook and I begin to do my research.
+Next up, I take all of my notes from our clarity call and your brand foundations workbook and I begin to do my research and create a brand strategy guide.

 This step is crazy important in my process because it’s what backs up my strategy of the entire brand style.
 It’s what makes my designs intentional and thoughtful, rather than just making things look pretty for the heck of it.